Resorts World Birmingham

-Resorts World Birmingham is an entertainment complex in Birmingham, England.
+Resorts World Birmingham is an entertainment complex in Solihull, near Birmingham England.
 It has the largest casino in the United Kingdom, shopping mall, restaurants and cinemas.
 Construction began in February 2013 and finished in autumn 2015.
 The Casino is owned by Genting.

-The £150 million development in Birmingham's NEC encompasses 50 shops and 18 bars, as well as restaurants, a spa, a cinema and a four star hotel.
+The £150 million development in the NEC encompasses 50 shops and 18 bars, as well as restaurants, a spa, a cinema and a four star hotel.

 The complex (developed by Genting) is seven storeys high and spans 538,000 square feet (50,000 square meters).
 Its design is based on the shape of a cruise ship.

 Resorts World Birmingham is the first Resorts World in Europe.
-The Birmingham complex was predicted to boost the regional economy by £33 million per annum, and create 1,100 new jobs.
+The complex was predicted to boost the regional economy by £33 million per annum, and create 1,100 new jobs.

 Hotel

 The four-star hotel has 182 rooms and six five-star suites.
 Designs were overseen by a Feng Shui master in Malaysia, and bathrooms were imported from Italy.